 Student clubs and organizations provide students with an opportunity to combine various aspects of academic and/or vocational learning into personal action.
 Through participation in a student club or organization, students learn to apply the skills and responsibilities of leadership (communication, team building, problem solving, meeting management, decision making and conflict management) and become involved in your community.

 Clubs are a great way to meet other students with similar interests and have fun while developing lifelong skills.
-Student clubs must be open and available to any Umpqua Community College student regardless of race, religion, color, national or ethnic origin, sex, age, sexual orientation, marital status, disability, political affiliation or status as a disabled or Vietnam era veteran, or other characteristic protected by applicable state or federal law.
-A chartered (certified) student club is any student club which has been officially recognized by the ASUCC Student Leadership Team.
+Student clubs must be open and available to any Umpqua Community College student regardless of race, color, religion, national origin, sex, gender identify, marital status, disability, veterans status, political affiliation, age, sexual orientation or any other status protected by federal, state or local law in any area, activity or operation of the College.

+A chartered (certified) student club is any student club which has been officially recognized by the ASUCC Leadership Team.
 Student clubs may exist on campus without official recognition but will not be eligible for subsidy by the ASUCC or be granted the benefits given to a chartered student club.

-If you are interested in chartering a club, stop by the ASUCC Student Leadership Office, located in the Student Center, and pick up a club charter (certification) form.
+If you are interested in chartering a club, stop by the ASUCC Leadership Office, located in the LaVerne Murphy Student Center, and pick up a club charter (certification) form.
 If you have any questions, please phone 541-440-7849 or contact the Director of Student Life at 541-440-7749.